-Visualizing Permian Oil & Gas Production (Through July 2021)
+Visualizing North Dakota Oil & Gas Production (Through July 2022)

 This article contains still images from the interactive dashboards available in the original blog post.
 To follow the instructions in this article, please use the interactive dashboards.
 Furthermore, they allow you to uncover other insights as well.

-This interactive presentation contains the latest oil & gas production data from all 32,229 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through July 2021.
+These interactive presentations contain the latest oil & gas production data from all 17,375 horizontal wells in North Dakota that started production from 2001 onward, through July.

 For these presentations, I used data gathered from the following sources: